LCYMike/DDD/README.md

 ### Unity

-Unity is an extremely user friendly engine made for beginners as well as experienced developers, the engine compiles really fast so making small changes isn't a problem but as a project grows using the profiler and managing the garbage collector is essential.
+Unity is an extremely user friendly engine made for beginners as well as experienced developers, Unity is more 2D focussed and had even got a seperate compact engine for small 2D games but the 3D capabilities are really stunning as well.
+The engine compiles really fast so making small changes isn't a problem but as a project grows using the profiler and managing the garbage collector is essential.
 It has many tools and since the new update it's only gotten better and more powerfull, good examples are the new rendering pipelines and shader graph for an easy way to create amazing shaders using nodes and unity also had a tool for node based programming. the UI is about as flexible as it gets but it can be a little restrictive with it's simplicity but since Unity 2019.1 there is also UIElements as a public API which allowes developers to make the UI look any way they want.
-The components in unity are simple to use to make collision, sound and GUI very easy to implement.
-Once your project is ready to build you can build it for varying platforms with minimal changes. the biggest disatvantage of unity is the lack of documentation but there are a lot of people who are alway's able to help others like you and me.
+The components in unity are simple to use to make the implemantation of collision extremely easy for both 2D and 3D, sound and GUI very easy to implement as well and once your project is ready to build you can build it for varying platforms with minimal to no changes. the biggest disatvantage of unity is the lack of documentation but there are a lot of people who are alway's able to help others like you and me.

 | Pro's | Con's |